Guide: Resources and Forms

 As carers you will come into contact with the legislation through your reviews, meetings with fostering staff, and in helping us shape future policies and practice.
 Your main voice in this area is your Foster Care Strategy Group Representatives.
 Do let them know your views, we take them very seriously, and find them very helpful.

-Devon Safeguarding Children Board – for important information about safeguarding children
+Devon Children and Families Partnership – for important information about safeguarding children

 South West Child Protection Procedures – contain standard operating procedures.